hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Option: `share_on_port`

-This option allows you to configure the port the Tailscale Serve and Funnel features are accessible on the tailnet and internet.
+This option lets you specify which port the Tailscale Serve and Funnel features will use to present your Home Assistant instance on the tailnet and on the internet.

-Only the ports 443, 8443, and 10000 are allowed by Tailscale.
+Only ports 443, 8443, and 10000 are allowed by Tailscale.

 When not set, port 443 is used by default.